What do I look for when buying an aquarium heater ?

 » What type of heater should I buy ?

-» Heater placement
+» Heater question

 » What type of heater should I buy ?